nnieddu/ft_services/README.md

 TODO :
 -StatefulSet instead of deployment for db
--Better organisation pv idb
+-Better organisation pv idd
 -secret for all credentials
 -clean and finish readme